Public Access and Services Policies

 - Maps, Atlases, Posters - Located in government documents map/atlas cases, stacks, or Louisiana Room (Louisiana USGS quadrangle maps)

-- Internet Access - Provided throughout the library at computers in the Reference Online Center, Library STEP Computer Labs, stand-alone stations and via wireless connections.
+- Internet Access - Provided throughout the Library at computers in the Reference Online Center, STEP Lab, stand-alone stations and via wireless connections.
 Designated guest login information is provided for Library workstations that require university authentication.

 Additional Public Service Guidelines for Government Information in Electronic Formats